Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: The Birkhoff Curve Shortening Process

 \section{The Birkhoff Curve Shortening Process}

-For the manifold version of the Birkhoff curve shortening process (Birkhoff process in short), we refer interested readers to \cite{colding2011minimal}.
-In this section, we will define the orbifold version of the Birkhoff process on $\Gamma^{\le L}$, where $\Gamma^{\le L}$ denotes the subspace of $\Gamma$ consisting of $L$-Lipschitz orbifold 1-cycles with two segments with length upper bound $L$.
+For the manifold version of the Birkhoff curve shortening process (Birkhoff process in short), we refer interested readers to \cite{CM11}.
+In this section, we will define the orbifold version of the Birkhoff process on $\Gamma^{\le L}$, where $\Gamma^{\le L}$ denotes the subspace of $\Gamma$ consisting of $L$-Lipschitz orbifold 1-cycles with two segments with length upper bound $L$ (thus the Birkhoff process on the space of Lipschitz orbifold loops can be defined as its restriction).
 Note that the Lipschitz constant $L$ and the length bound $L$ are chosen to be the same $L$.
 We point out here that while the manifold version of the Birkhoff process consists of four different steps, the one presented here only covers the first two, as these will be the only ones we will be using.